 2. Make yourself the role model for others that you would want for yourself

-If you want to read about my reflection as an African-American woman in STEM check out my post I did a few months ago.
+If you want to read about my reflection as a black woman in STEM check out my post I did a few months ago.
 Also, check out @DNLee5 post, How it Feels to Be BLACK and STEM and a Woman.
 Click the links to see my other twitter chat reflection posts: Career Twitter Chat Reflection and Science Mentor Twitter Chat Reflection.

 Thank you @BLACKandSTEM for having this conversation I look forward to the next twitter chat!